ManojSrivatsnS/Design-optimization-of-gripper/README.md

 First a mathematical model based on the Gripping force and Gripper width should be constructed interms of the force transmission along the links of the gripper; This can be created as function in MAtlab, so it can be called anytime we need to verify the simulation of objective fucntions;

-Run the mathematical model as a function and use stack pointer to execute the function based on the statistically deduced range for each link
+Run the mathematical model as a function and use stack pointer to execute the function based on the statistically deduced range for each link.

+Estimate the data distribution and carry out statistical analysis to deduce the optimal solution post statistical approach.